 Naturopathy—also called naturopathic medicine—is a medical system that has evolved from a combination of traditional practices and health care approaches popular in Europe during the 19th century.
+It is a distinct primary health care system that blends modern scientific knowledge with traditional and natural forms of medicine.
+It is based on the healing power of nature and it supports and stimulates the body’s ability to heal itself.

 People visit naturopathic practitioners for various health-related purposes, including primary care, overall well-being, and treatment of illnesses.